 Thus, you can check to see if an INSERT, UPDATE, or DELETE statement succeeded and if so, how many rows were affected.
 Or, if the statement failed, you can get more information about what happened.

-When MODE={ANSI13 | ORACLE}, you must declare the SQLCA by hardcoding it or by copying it into your program with the INCLUDE statement.
-The section "Using the SQL Communications Area" on page 8 - 19 shows you how to declare and use the SQLCA.
+When MODE={ANSI13|ORACLE}, you must declare the SQLCA by hardcoding it or by copying it into your program with the INCLUDE statement.
+"Using the SQL Communications Area" shows you how to declare and use the SQLCA.

 Oracle Datatypes